xXAdrXx/hfoss2024-blogs/_posts/2024-04-07-Implement-uninstaller.exe-to-wincuts.md

 #Why I picked Wincuts
 I chose to contribute to WinCuts because it's something that could improve my productivity when developing on Windows.
 Since there are several issues that I can fix, I decided to help this project out.

-# Relevance from Comm Arch Experiences
-From my previous HFOSS (IGME-582) experiences in Comm Arch assignments, we were tasked with investigating existing open-source projects of different sizes.
-We collected much information, including onboarding processes, contribution guidelines, and recommending projects for a specific skill level.
-These skills were relevant in my selection of this project, as I found an issue tailored to my skills.

 #Resources
 The project provided both [contribution guide](https://github.com/LyubomirT/wincuts/blob/main/CONTRIBUTING.md), [code of conduct](https://github.com/LyubomirT/wincuts/blob/main/CODE_OF_CONDUCT.md) and the license this project uses is BSD-3-Clause license.
 Since this is a relatively new project, there are few participants, but the owner of the project is very active; he can always respond to you within a day, from my experience.